trider/weatherapp/README.md

 # weatherapp
 This is the repository for the weather app project.
+The app is an ionic project.
+Currently, there is an iOS version.
+The Android version will be released soon.

 Note to use the app, you must add your Google maps and openweathermap keys in the file www/js/keys.js.

 The app includes two screens.